 With a population of 264 million people, Indonesia is the fourth most populous country in the world and claims Southeast Asia’s largest economy.
 The capital, Jakarta, continues to expand as an international hub; however, rural communities and residents of informal settlements in urban areas struggle in terms of poor health and infrastructure.
 For many households, water sources are distant, contaminated, or expensive, and household sanitation is unaffordable.

 Nearly 28 million Indonesians lack safe water and 71 million lack access to improved sanitation facilities; Most of these families live in eastern Indonesia, where we are active.
-Fortunately, there is a growing microfinance sector -as Fair Future-, serving low-income households across the country, and they are recognising that financing for water supply and sanitation is a growing need.
+Fortunately, there is a growing microfinance sector -Fair Future-, serving low-income households across the country, and they are recognising that financing for water supply and sanitation is a growing need.

 Water is a matter of concern to us at the Fair Future Foundation